RosenbergYehuda/FlightGear-GCS-Interpreter/README.md

 ### Design And Architecture

-The Design and Architecture of the project are as falow:
+The Design and Architecture of the project are as follows:

 * Object-oriented programming